UnsignedArduino/Tarnished/README.md

     - Prints out the board, side to move, castling rights, Zobrist Hash, etc
 - `eval`
     - Prints the current position's static evaluation for the side to move
+- `go softnodes <nodes>`
+    - Start search with a soft node limit (only checked once per iteration of deepening)
 - `bench`
     - Runs an OpenBench style benchmark on 50 positions.
 Alternatively run `./tarnished bench`
  - `datagen name Threads value <threads>`
-     - Begins data generation with the specified number of threads
+     - Begins data generation with the specified number of threads with viriformat output files.
+     - It should create a folder with `<threads>` number of `.vf` files.
+If you're on windows, you can run `copy /b *.vf output.vf` to merge them all into one file for training.
+     - Hyperthreading seems to be somewhat profitable
      - Send me your data!

 ## Credits